Better Document Classification

-A few days ago, a new patent application was published by Google which focuses upon classification of documents based upon a wider range of information, including user behavior data.
-Instead of a simple matching of weighted classifications between web pages and queries, the patent filing describes a way of creating profiles for pages which include classification information, and spreading that classification information to unclassified pages through query profiles for queries which both types of pages rank for in search results.
+A few days ago, a new patent application was published by Google which focuses upon document classification using a wider range of information, including user behavior data.
+Instead of a simple matching of weighted classifications between web pages and queries, the patent filing describes a way of creating profiles for pages which include classification information and spreading that document classification information to unclassified pages through query profiles for queries which both types of pages rank for in search results.

 Generating Improved Document Classification Data Using Historical Search Results